lydiahallie/javascript-questions/README.md

 #### Answer: A

-Every Symbol is entirely unique.
-The purpose of the argument passed to the Symbol is to give the Symbol a description.
+Every Symbol is entirely unique.The purpose of the argument passed to the Symbol, is to give the Symbol a description.
 The value of the Symbol is not dependent on the passed argument.
 As we test equality, we are creating two entirely new symbols: the first `Symbol('foo')`, and the second `Symbol('foo')`.
 These two values are unique and not equal to each other, `Symbol('foo') === Symbol('foo')` returns `false`.

 </p>
 </details>